tckd/Snake/Readme.md

   * Twitter, Facebook & linkedIn integration

 ### Bugs
+  * How to run multiple versions of app on bluemix?
   * Client code not running when window is not active, Possible to cheat, since snakes notifyes its dead.

 ### Feature Requests